adam-mcdaniel/oakc/README.md

 The key to oak's insane portability is its incredibly compact backend implementation. _The code for Oak's backend can be expressed in under 100 lines of C._ Such a small implementation is only possible because of the tiny instruction set of the intermediate representation.
 Oak's IR is only composed of **_17 different instructions_**.
 That's on par with [brainfuck](https://esolangs.org/wiki/Brainfuck)!

-The backend of oak functions very simply.
+The backend of oak functions very simple.
 Every instruction operates on a _memory tape_.
 This tape is essentially a static array of double-precision floats.

 ```js
       let x: num = 5.25;    ...     let p: &num = &x;  `beginning of heap`